Avatar (2009 film): Sequels

-Related media
+Adaptations

 Stage adaptation

-Toruk – The First Flight is an original stage production by the Montreal-based Cirque du Soleil which ran between December 2015 and June 2019.
-Inspired by Avatar, the story is set in Pandora's past, involving a prophecy concerning a threat to the Tree of Souls and a quest for totems from different tribes.
-Audience members could download an app in order to participate in show effects.
+Toruk – The First Flight is an original stage production by Cirque du Soleil which ran between December 2015 and June 2019.
+Inspired by Avatar, the story is set in Pandora's past, and involves a prophecy about a threat to the Tree of Souls.
+Audience members could download a mobile app to participate in show effects.
 On January 18, 2016, it was announced via the Toruk Facebook page that filming for a DVD release had been completed and was undergoing editing.

 Theme park attraction

 In 2011, Cameron, Lightstorm, and Fox entered an exclusive licensing agreement with Disney to feature Avatar-themed attractions at Walt Disney Parks and Resorts worldwide, including a themed land for Disney's Animal Kingdom in Lake Buena Vista, Florida.
 The area, known as Pandora – The World of Avatar, opened on May 27, 2017.

-Novels

-Following the release of Avatar, Cameron planned to write a novel based on the film, "telling the story of the movie, but [going] into much more depth about all the stories that we didn't have time to deal with."
-In 2013, this plan was superseded by the announcement of four novels set within the "Avatar expanded universe", to be written by Steven Gould.
-The books were due to be published by Penguin Random House, although since 2017, there has been no update on the planned book series.